emfeltham/emf-cv/main.typ

 #work_entry("Research Fellow", "Dr. Emily Erikson, Yale University, New Haven, CT", end_date: "2019", tasks: (
-  [Analyzed historical social network data consisting of English economic manuscript writers from the 18th century], [Applied topic modeling to uncover trends in the economic literature over a roughly 200-year period], [Research contributed to a book, published as #link("https://cup.columbia.edu/book/trade-and-nation/9780231184359")[_Trade and Nation_] (2021, Columbia UP)]
+  [Analyzed historical social network data consisting of English economic manuscript writers from the 18th century], [Applied topic modeling to uncover trends in the economic literature over a roughly 200-year period], )
 )
-)

 #work_entry("Graduate Researcher", "Drs.
 James Evans, Michael Franklin, Joshua Tenenbaum, University of Chicago, Chicago, IL", end_date: "2018", tasks: (
-  [Part of a team on a grant "Social MIND: Social Machine Intelligence for Novel Discovery"], [Applied causal inference methods to reconstruct the the "ground truth" from simulation data from social scenarios where the data generating process is unknown]
+  [Part of a team on a grant "Social MIND: Social Machine Intelligence for Novel Discovery"], )
 )
-)

 #work_entry("Research Assistant", "Levy and Harpaz-Rotem Labs, Yale University School of Medicine, New Haven, CT", start_date: "2014", end_date: "2016", tasks: (
-  [Independently performed fear conditioning experiments with human participants in behavioral and MRI settings], [Cleaned and analyzed behavioral data using MATLAB, and ACQKnowledge software], [Preprocessed and analyzed fMRI data using BrainVoyager software], )
+  [Independently performed fear conditioning experiments with human participants in behavioral and MRI settings], [Preprocessed and analyzed fMRI data using BrainVoyager software], )
 )